AmberStoevelaar/DSP_project/README.md

 ## Repository Structure
 ### Main Directories and Files
 #### Root Files
-- **UI.py**: Implements the user interface for interacting with the project components.
-- **functionalUI.py**: Provides functional implementations for the UI.
 - **config.cfg**: Contains configuration settings for the implementation of Spacy-LLM in the NER.
 - **KG.ipynb**: Jupyter notebook containing all the steps taken for this project to come to light